vishruthdevan/portfolio/content/poems/expiry date.md

 We get too honest, it gets too messy, torture.

 Tonight was bright, it's the solstice, a night like no other;
-It fits this girl, I cant deny, she's a real wonder.
+It fits this girl, I can't deny, she's a real wonder.
 Is this ending?
 Will it persist?
 I try to guess our fate;
 This conclusion, I can't digest.
 Is there an expiry date?